Patient dies in crash between ambulance and fire truck in Brooklyn

 His brother tells Eyewitness News Jamil owned a bodega not far from the crash scene.

-"I just I don't know what to do," he said.
+"I just I don't know what to do," said Abdullah Ahmid.
 "I was just with him earlier today.
 He was fine, went to the doctor about his sugar and they were saying everything was fine with him."

 Almansouri's sister, who was in the ambulance with him, was seriously hurt.